infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dfp.md

 ### BloxOne Host on AWS with DFP service

 As the first step, you will also configure a BloxOne Host on AWS with DFP service.

-You will use the following module to create these
+You will use the following module to create it:
 - [bloxone_infra_host_aws](https://github.com/infobloxopen/terraform-provider-bloxone/tree/master/modules/bloxone_infra_host_aws)

 The module requires the [AWS terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest) to be configured.